 EARS reduces or even eliminates common problems found in natural language requirements.
 It is especially effective for requirements authors who must write requirements in English, but whose first language is not English.
 EARS has proved popular with practitioners because it is lightweight, there is little training overhead, no specialist tool is necessary, and the resultant requirements are easy to read.

-The notation is taught at universities around the world including in China, France, Sweden, UK and USA.
+The notation is taught at universities around the world including in China, France, Germany, Sweden, UK and USA.

 The clauses of a requirement written in EARS always appear in the same order.
 The basic structure of an EARS requirement is: